Efficient Global Optimization of Two-Layer ReLU Networks: Quadratic-Time Algorithms and Adversarial Training: Numerical Experiments

+In summary, the proposed ADMM method is particularly suited for applications where: \begin{itemize}[leftmargin=10mm] \item Abundant training data exists (a low empirical risk translates to a low true risk); \item Accuracy is more important than computational efficiency; \item The number of dimensions is not too large. \end{itemize}

-\subsection{Convex adversarial training}
+\subsection{Convex Adversarial Training}

-Due to space restrictions, we focus on binary classification with the hinge loss, and defer the squared loss results to \cref{sec:sl_simulation}.
+All experiment results in this section are obtained using CVX with the MOSEK solver based on the interior-point method.

-\subsubsection{Hinge loss convex adversarial training -- 2D illustration}
+\subsubsection{Hinge Loss Convex Adversarial Training -- 2D Illustration}

-To analyze the decision boundaries obtained from convex adversarial training, we ran \cref{alg:train} and \cref{alg:adv_train} on 34 random points in 2-dimensional space for binary classification.
+To analyze the decision boundaries obtained from convex adversarial training, we ran \cref{alg:train} and \cref{alg:adv_train} on 34 random points in a two-dimensional space for binary classification.
 The algorithms were run with the parameters $P_s = 360$ and $\epsilon=0.08$.
 A bias term was included by concatenating a column of ones to the data matrix $X$.
 The decision boundaries shown in \cref{fig:2D-toy} confirm that \cref{alg:adv_train} fits the perturbation boxes as designed, coinciding with the theoretical prediction \citep[Figure 3]{madry2018towards}.
-In \cref{sec:more_2d_adv_exp}, we compare the decision boundaries of convex training methods and back-propagation methods, and discuss how the regularization strength $\beta$ affects the desicion boundaries.
-Additionally, in \cref{sec:adv_opt_landscape}, we compare the convex and the non-convex optimization landscapes and demonstrate robust certifications around the training data points.
+In \Cref{sec:more_2d_adv_exp}, we compare the decision boundaries of convex training and back-propagation methods, and discuss how the regularization strength $\beta$ affects the decision boundaries.
+In \Cref{sec:adv_opt_landscape}, we compare the convex and the non-convex optimization landscapes and demonstrate robust certifications around the training data.

-\subsubsection{Hinge loss convex adversarial training -- image classification}
+\subsubsection{Hinge Loss Convex Adversarial Training -- Image Classification}